English name: Long-nosed Whip Snake (aka “Green Vine Snake”)

 Danger to humans: Not dangerous to humans.
-Though it has a weak venom, it only takes effect if the snake is able to chew for an extended period of time and is not potent enough to cause symptoms past itchiness and mild swelling.
+It has a weak venom that only takes effect if the snake is able to chew for an extended period of time and is not potent enough to cause symptoms past itchiness and mild swelling.

 Conservation status and threats: No known conservation issues.
 Has adapted well to human encroachment, and its ability to blend in to its surroundings allow it to remain relatively unmolested by humans.
 However, its long length and slow speed make it a frequent victim of cars.

-Interesting facts: Though its slender body gives the impression of speed, the Long-nosed Whip Snake is actually very slow-moving, instead relying on its camouflage to avoid predators and surprise prey.
+Interesting facts: Though its slender body gives the impression of speed, the Long-nosed Whip Snake is very slow-moving, relying on its camouflage to avoid predators and surprise prey.

 One of my photos of the Long-nosed Whip Snake that is shown above has apparently gone viral, being used in numerous photoshopped forms and even showing up in a software company’s ad campaign.
 While I am happy for anyone to use the photos on this website for educational purposes, it is always best to ask first, and I will not approve commercial uses.
 A few people have tried to use the photo for their own profit via social media, and only one of them asked me first.
 Thank you for understanding!